Ice cream is enjoyed by people around the world. But have you ever stopped to think about the history of ice cream?

 Today, I have another wonderful post from Georgia Selih regarding the history and the future of one of my favorite desserts: ice cream!
 I love ice cream and found all of this so interesting to read through.
 We take so much of our food for granted without thinking about where it came from or how it started.

-Ice cream is such an iconic treat that it’s hard to imagine that people used to live without it.
+Ice cream is such an iconic treat so it’s hard to imagine that people used to live without it.
 But as is the case with everything, the icy sweet had a beginning and an evolution that brought it to where it is today.
-Where did ice cream start?
+But where did ice cream start?
 Who was the first to taste it and what did it even look like thousands of years ago?
-And just in case you were wondering why on Earth you should be reading about ice cream when you could be on your way to a shop for a sundae, you’ll be surprised by how much knowing the past aids ice cream production today.
+And just in case you were wondering why on Earth you should be reading about the history of ice cream when you could be on your way to a shop for a sundae, you’ll be surprised by how much knowing the past aids ice cream production today.

 What did it taste like way back?